bobc/RAMPS-FD/README.md

-# RAMPS-NG
+# RAMPS-FD

-A new RAMPS for Mega and Due.
+RAMPS for Due.

-THIS IS THE RELASE BRANCH.
+THIS IS THE RELEASE BRANCH.

 DESIGNS WILL APPEAR HERE WHEN THEY ARE READY.

 Status
 -------

-Nothing is ready for release yet.
+Nothing is ready for release yet!